the1lab/1lab/src/Data/Set/Surjection.lagda.md

 ```

 And, composing this with the previous step, we have what we originally
-set out to prove: all $\sets$-epimorphisms are regular, because they're
+set out to prove: all $\Sets$-epimorphisms are regular, because they're
 all surjections!

 ```agda